abhinsharma/simple-notion-orm/README.md

 ### Schema-first tables inspired by Drizzle

-- `defineTable` pairs a human-readable title with column builders such as `text`, `number`, `status`, `relation`, and `people`.
+- `defineTable` pairs a human readable title with column builders such as `text`, `number`, `status`, `relation`, and `people`.
-- Each builder configures optionality, nullability, defaults, and Notion-specific modifiers (for example, `.title()` for the primary column).
+- Each builder configures optionality, nullability, defaults, and Notion specific modifiers (for example, `.title()` for the primary column).
-- Behind the scenes, codecs convert from app-friendly values to Notion payloads and back, so TypeScript catches mistakes before any API calls.
+- Behind the scenes, codecs convert from app friendly values to Notion payloads and back, so TypeScript catches mistakes before any API calls.

 ### Two page abstractions

 - **Standalone page handles** let you orchestrate single pages (landing pages, docs, etc.) without touching database metadata.
 - **Database row handles** expose CRUD helpers on top of Notion databases; each row is still a page, but the ORM adds typed column accessors and metadata like `{ databaseId, dataSourceId }`.
-- Because both abstractions speak the same typed language, you can move data between ad-hoc pages and structured tables without re-learning the API.
+- Because both abstractions speak the same typed language, you can move data between ad hoc pages and structured tables without re learning the API.

 ### Composable codecs and factories